JessLayton/canoe-polo-project/README.md

 The aim was to create an OOP-based application, with two related tables and CRUD functionality.
 I have made an application which can be used to plan future games for my canoe polo team by recording the date, location, opposition and players in the team.
-There is a many to many relationship between players and games so all the players can be added to more than one game.
+There is a many to many relationship between players and games with a connecting joiner table so all the players can be added to more than one game.
 There is CRUD functionality as it is possible to create, view, delete and update the players and to create, view and delete games.

 <a name="features"></a>
 ## Features - CRUD ##